 How to Support the Work of Freedom to Read Week

-Please note: We are unable to give charitable tax receipts.
+Please note: We thank all donors for their contributions, but we are unable to give charitable tax receipts.

 In order to make a donation by mail, we ask that you please follow these instructions:

 - Make a cheque payable to “Book and Periodical Council”

 - On the memo line of the cheque, please indicate that the donation is for “Freedom to Read”

 192 Spadina Avenue, Suite 107

 For More Information